 A failure to disclose facts or circumstances that would give rise to justifiable doubts as to an arbitrator's independence and impartiality may give a party cause to challenge the appointment of an arbitrator.
-This is dealt with further below.
+This is dealt with further in the next section.